-12 New Skincare Products That Will Give You A Model's Complexion
+12 New Skincare Products That Will Restore Your Complexion

 Quick: Think about fashion week and the images that those two words evoke.
 Does a sprawling runway come to mind?
 What about celeb sightings, and the wild, raging Page Six-worthy afterparties?
 You might think about the models, too — but not in the way that everyone should consider them.
 They look like they're having the time of their life, but their skin is going through it... especially since they're constantly taking makeup on and off throughout the day, at different shows.
 All of that isn't for the faint of heart... or those with sensitive skin.
 Luckily, there are a number of new skincare products to combat the dryness and those pesky breakouts that stem from heavy foundation, dramatic eyeshadow, and layers of highlighter every night.